SethRobinson/aitools_client/README.md

 # Download the latest [AI Tools Client (Windows, 56 MB)](https://www.rtsoft.com/files/SethsAIToolsWindows.zip)

-To use this, you'll need at least one Stable Diffusion WebUI server running somewhere (it can run on Windows or linux, the same machine as the client is ok) This client supports either of the following servers:
+To use this, you'll need to connect to something that can generate images, and hopefully an LLM too.
+A single OpenAI key is enough to do a lot, you can also connect A1111 and ComfyUI servers, Text Genersion WebUI and TabbyAPI servers for LLMs.

+Note:  Instead of A1111, you can use Seth's modified version that has a few special features:
 ## [Seth's AI Tools Server](https://github.com/SethRobinson/aitools_server) (Same as below but with a few extra features, including background removal) ##

- or

-##  [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (must run with the --api parm) ##

-or

-## For the AI Guide feature, you can use your OpenAI api key to use GPT4 and Dalle 3 and not need a local server at all ##

 # Features #